Andrei-Lapusteanu/Cold-Revenge/README.md

 # Cold-Revenge

-3D FPS game developed in Unity in which you have to eliminate the refrigerators attack you
+3D FPS game developed in Unity in which you have to eliminate the refrigerators attacking you

 <a href="https://imgur.com/OhnpKTS"><img src="https://i.imgur.com/OhnpKTS.gif" title="source: imgur.com" /></a>